victormga/messagr/README.md

     console.error(e);
 }
 ```
-Use cases: Anything that may want to forbid the message to reach other repliers, Ex: validating messages, checking authentication, permissions, etc.
+Use cases: anything that may want to forbid the message to reach other repliers, Ex: validating messages, checking authentication, permissions, etc.

 --
 ### Chaning send